kumahq/kuma/docs/madr/decisions/040-meshservice-hostname-vips.md

 * `{{ name }}` - name of the MeshService
 * `{{ label "x" }}` - value of label `x`.

-If the template cannot be resolved (label is missing), the hostname won't be generated.
+If the template cannot be resolved (label is missing), the hostname won't be generated with a `NotAvailable` status and an appropriate `reason`.

 Generated hostnames will be placed in the status of MeshService
 ```yaml